dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 ## Neural networks for quantum - basics

 We will study the problem of finding the lowest energy states or time dynamics of a quantum many-body system.
 The basics of applying neural networks to it are really simple.
 We will consider three key ideas <a href="#references">*[Carleo&Troyer (2017)]*</a>:
-1. We will expand a quantum state in a certain basis where coefficients will be parametrized by a neural network.
+1. Expand a quantum state in a certain basis where coefficients will be parametrized by a neural network.
-2. We will treat an expectation value of a Hamiltonian as a loss function and evaluate it through sampling.
+2. Treat an expectation value of a Hamiltonian as a loss function and evaluate it through sampling.
-3. We will optimize the loss function by the steepest descent on neural network parameters.
+3. Optimize the loss function by the steepest descent on neural network parameters.

 Note, all this is purely optimization: there is no data and we utilize neural networks only as (powerful!) function approximators[^2].
 For simplicity, we will focus on spin Hamiltonian models, but the formalism below extends to fermions and bosons as well.